brianlong/api.messagelab.net/README.md

 9. Support for encryption via GPG should be built-in.
 10. Companies should be able to set company-wide email rules that are enforceable across all email clients for all employees.
 The rules might be for corporate policies or government regulation.

 Are there other problems or features that should be listed here?
 What else should I add to this list?
-You can comment in the Issues tracker here on GitHub (Please use the Comment Thread) or on Twitter @brianlong.
+You can comment in the Issues tracker here on GitHub (Please use the Comment Thread), on Twitter @brianlong, or on FaceBook (if you know me there).
 Thanks!

 API
 ==================